-Paris Saint-Germain: Four Reasons PSG Will Take Europe by Storm This Season
+Paris Saint-Germain: Ready to Take Europe By Storm

 Following their takeover by the Qatar Investment Authority, billionaire-backed Paris Saint-Germain have built a squad capable of challenging the very best in Ligue 1 and Europe.

 As Javier Pastore looks set to seal his £37million switch from Serie A side Palermo in the coming days, adding to the likes of Kevin Gameiro and Blaise Matuidi, PSG have demonstrated financial power matched only by Chelsea, Manchester City and Real Madrid.

 Here are four reasons why Paris Saint-Germain can take Europe by storm this season.

 Having held onto Guillaume Hoarau and Mevlut Erdinc, and signed Kevin Gameiro from Lorient, Paris Saint-Germain have assembled the best attack in Ligue 1 and possibly one of the best in Europe.